shashu3105/behaviouralfin/README.md

-# Investor Archetypes — Oxford Risk (Python)
+# Investor Archetypes — Oxford Risk (Data Scoping)

-This repo reproduces a clean investor–archetype workflow on the **Oxford Risk** sample data:
-**K-means clustering, cluster profiles, PCA map, trait–wealth associations**.
+This repository documents the **scoping and data exploration** stage of a project on **investor archetypes** using the Oxford Risk dataset.

+The uploaded PDF (`oxfordrisk_dataset.pdf`) summarizes the dataset structure, variable descriptions, and preliminary exploratory notes on how these variables can inform an experimental replication for the **F&O trading simulation** project.

+**Author:** Shashvathi Hariharan (Ashoka University)
+**Contact:** shash.hari@gmail.com